This Sea is Mine

 The project was performed twice daily with 5 audience members over a period of 10 days.

-Site specific Performance
+Site specific Performance by Dictaphone Group

 The coast between Ain Mraisseh and Dalieh, Beirut 2012

 Writer and Performer: Tania El Khoury

 Video documentation: filmed by Jumaa Hamdo and edited by Ali Baydoun

 Booklet and maps in collaboration with Nadine Bekdache

 Sound piece in collaboration with Ahmed Khouja and Khairy Eibesh

 Sound piece based on This Sea Is Mine research and site-specific performance available for download below.
 Dictaphone Group invites you to download this piece to your phone and take a fisherman’s boat trip or experience the work while taking a walk on the Beirut corniche.